-If my film is not selected, may I get a feedback from the selection team?
+If my work is not selected, may I get a feedback from the selection team?

-If my film is selected, do I need to sign an agreement?
+If my work is selected, do I need to sign an agreement?

-Yes, you will receive a link to fill out an entry form (different form the submission form), which will include all detailed information regarding your film and must be signed and sent back to the Venice International Film Festival by July 2022.
+Yes, you will receive a link to fill out an entry form (different form the submission form), which will include all detailed information regarding your work and must be signed and sent back to the VIFF by July 21st, 2022.

 If my film is selected, when do you need the festival version?

-The film’s version for presentation at the festival should arrive in Venice no later than mid-August 2022.
+The film’s version for presentation at the festival should arrive in Venice no later than August 16, 2022.

-Will copyrights for music or footage included in my film be cleared by the Venice International Film Festival?
+Will copyrights for music or footage included in my work be cleared by the VIFF?

-No, please make sure to solve all copyrights issues before the film presentation at the Festival.
+No, please make sure to solve all copyrights issues before the work presentation at the VIFF.

-Which screening formats are requested for festival presentation?
+Which screening formats are requested for festival presentation of films?

-The Festival accepts only DCPs or 35mm prints.
+The VIFF accepts only DCPs or 35mm prints (the last only if previously agreed upon with the Direction of the festival).
 You need to send two copies (show copy and backup copy - they must be identical and in the same format).

 What kind of subtitles do you request for the festival version?

-For their Venice International Film Festival presentation, foreign language films must be subtitled onscreen in Italian, while Italian language films must be subtitled onscreen in English.
-The Festival will also project English offscreen subtitles for all foreign language films (including English spoken films – to the benefit of the non-native English speaking audience).
+For their VIFF presentation foreign language films must be subtitled onscreen in Italian, while Italian language films must be subtitled onscreen in English.
+The VIFF will also project English offscreen subtitles for all foreign language films (including English spoken films – to the benefit of the non-native English speaking audience).